gonzalezrostani/academic-web-Vale/content/authors/admin/_index.md

 </div>

 <div class="about-section">
-  Before moving to the United States, I worked in Uruguayan politics as a grassroots organizer and advised a member of Congress.
-Earlier, I worked at KPMG, an experience that broadened my perspective on industry and continues to inform my academic work.
+Before joining USC, I was a Postdoctoral Research Associate at <a href="https://politics.princeton.edu/" target="_blank" rel="noopener">Princeton University</a>.
+Prior to moving to the United States, I worked in Uruguayan politics as a grassroots organizer and advisor to a member of Congress.
+Earlier in my career, I worked at KPMG, where I gained an industry perspective that continues to inform my academic research.
 </div>

 <div class="about-section">